Madahva/My-learning-area/Notes/Front-end/4) React/React Main Concepts.md

 If you already have `props` as an object, and you want to pass it in JSX, you can use `...` as a “spread” syntax to pass the whole props object

 ``` jsx
   const props = {firstName: 'Buddy', lastName: 'Bear'};
   return <Greeting {...props} />;
 ```

+-   Props are written just like attributes inside component calls and are passed into components.

 ---